- Eye diseases

 Rasayana for Colon Health

 Triphala tablets’ uses are so many that it is widely prescribed in Ayurveda.
 Triphala tablet is a natural laxative,non-habit forming and free from gastric irritation.
-It is prepared from an equal combination of the three myrobalans, namely Haritaki (Terminalia chebula), Bhibitaki (Terminalia belerica) and Amalaki (Emblica Officinalis).
+The word Triphala is made up of two words Tri (three) and Phala (Fruit).
+Triphala tablets are prepared from three fruits that have health benefits.
+It is prepared from an equal combination of the three myrobalans, namely Haritaki (Terminalia chebula), Bhibitaki (Terminalia belerica), and Amalaki (Emblica Officinalis).
 The laxative action of Triphala is highly beneficial in promoting normal bowel movements.
 The rich content of tannin principles is mainly responsible for this effect.
 Triphala improves digestion by eliminating toxins from the intestinal tract.
 As a rasayana for colon health, it regulates functions of the colon, which is the key to health and well being.
-Triphala, besides being a natural laxative is a Natural Health Promoter!
+Triphala, besides being a natural laxative is a Natural Health Promoter.

 Triphala is a traditional Ayurvedic formula that has been used as a healing remedy for over 1,000 years and is a staple in traditional Ayurvedic medicine.
 Due to its many purported health benefits, Triphala has become increasingly popular around the world and is perhaps most well known for its use in general gastrointestinal health.
 Ayurvedic medicine uses Triphala as a pillar of gastrointestinal treatment; however, the complexity of the three rasayanas, or rejuvenative herbs, in the formulation allows for many applications.
 This herbal concoction comprises of three medicinal plants native to India that are effective in balancing all three doshas.
 Besides nourishing the mind and body and promoting longevity, Triphala is known to be especially helpful in rejuvenating the digestive tract and has a particular affinity for the colon—making it supportive of healthy elimination.
 It is known as a natural laxative and is free from gastric irritation.
 The laxative action of Triphala is helpful in promoting normal bowel movements.
 It is revered for its unique ability to help gently cleanse and detoxify the digestive tract while replenishing, nourishing, and rejuvenating the tissues.
 Because it is mild, it can be taken for longer periods of time which will help in detoxifying the body on a deeper physiological level.
 Triphala is known for its anti-inflammatory, antibacterial, and antiviral abilities, and is one of the prescriptions by Ayurvedic practitioners for a wide variety of ailments.
 These include helping strengthen the immune system and promoting oral health.
 As a rasayana for colon health, it helps to regulate functions of the colon, which are key to health and well being.
 Besides being a natural laxative, Triphala is a natural health promoter and helps to improve digestion by eliminating toxins from the intestinal tract.